-Carl J. Nielsen A/S is a Danish company operating in the food sector, where we supply spice and spice blends for the industry.
+Carl J. Nielsen A/S is a Danish company operating in the food sector, where we supply spice and spice blends for the European industry.
 Primarily, we supply the industries involved in the production of meat, fish, cheese, salad and bread, but a considerable part of our revenue also stem from catering and wholesale.
+Organic products is developing at the moment, and is being a part of the business.